contains the active ingredient saquinavir

 - heartburn, indigestion or belching after eating

-- tingling, numbness, weakness of the arms or legs
+- tingling, numbness, weakness of the arms

 - inability to sleep or increased need for sleep